-Once you install google tag manager Wordpress plugin, activate it to start using GTM.
+Once the plugin is installed, activate it to start using GTM.
 But wait, that’s not all.
 Now, you will need to connect this plug-in with GTM and Google Analytics.

-In your wordpress dashboard, from the left menu, go to Settings > Google Tag Manager and you should see something like this
+From the left menu, go to Settings > Google Tag Manager and you should see something like this:

 Let’s move to Google Tag Manager now.
 Open a new tab in your browser and type in "tagmanager.google.com" and press “Enter”.
 Sign in with your Gmail account details; If you don’t have a Gmail account then sign up for it.

 Note: Remove any other google analytics script that you have inserted on your site for proper implementation.

 Once you have logged into GTM you will have to create an account and a container for your site.
 The initial account structure will be something like this.

 Let’s create our first account by filling the proper details.
 Type a name for your account in the ‘account name’ field.
 You can enter your website’s name or your company’s name.
 Enable the checkbox ‘sharing data anonymously with Google and others’ and click continue.